 As technology becomes more tied in our everyday lives, cyberattacks are soaring high into a billion-dollar industry.
 New functionality, features, and access ports open up loopholes for bad threat actors and hackers to enter and corrupt networks.

 Issues like these bring in the importance of cybersecurity.
 We sat down with BlackPoint IT’s cybersecurity expert and Director of Service Delivery, Andrew Hutchison, to give you a few pointers on how you can protect your company against cyberattacks while working from home:

 1. Establish a multi-factor authentication system

-The first target of savvy cybercriminals goes after are your passwords and businesses should prioritize to protect them.
+The first target savvy cybercriminals go after are your passwords and businesses should prioritize to protect them.
 Multi-factor authentication combines two or more unique credentials to add a layer of protection and make it exponentially harder for your accounts to be breached.